 What types of face coverings will be used in the school?

-Children two years and older are required to wear a face-covering unless they have a medical or mental health condition or disability, documented by Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
+Children two years and older are required to wear a face-covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
 Accommodations for such students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team.

-What procedures will be in place for handwashing/sanitizing
+What procedures will be in place for handwashing/sanitizing?

 Students will participate in observed handwashing/sanitizing at regular intervals.
-Schools will have supplies of hand sanitizer and soap to allow for frequent handwashing, and classrooms and school facilities will be disinfected regularly.
+Schools will have supplies of hand sanitizer and soap to allow for frequent handwashing and classrooms and school facilities will be disinfected regularly.

 How will social distancing be attained in a classroom?